NIFK14022U Industrial Organization

 Students are expected to

-- Know some theoretical modeling and results concerning different market forms; quantity, pricing and bundling, product variety and quality.
+- Know some theoretical modeling and results concerning different market forms; quantity setting, pricing and bundling, product variety and quality.

 - Know some modeling and results concerning firms’ strategic interaction; Cournot, Bertrand and Stackelberg models.